lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 ## But Specs Change...

 And we have to deal with it.
 One of the promises of strong type systems is that they make the code much easier and safer to change / refactor.
 I work daily with a big Javascript application, and I think that's one of the most painful points now.
 Changing any part of the code requires a lot of attention, and a lot of faith in the tests.
-Just changing a function is never the answer, and we have to be extra careful with not inserting "hidden bugs" by creating new unexpected cases.
+Just changing a function is never the answer, and we have to be extra careful not to insert "hidden bugs" by creating new unexpected cases.

 Let's suppose we want to include the Joker card:

 ```
 "J" -> "Joker"
 ```

 The first thing I notice is that our model is not sufficient anymore.
 A card is not a tuple of value and suit; now we also have a joker.
 I'm gonna change the `Card` type, and run the compiler to see what it says: